Guide to Writing a Request for ProposalGetting Effective Solutions...Efficiently

-The next step is list the top 10 feature that would enhance the overall success of the program.
+The next step is to list the top 10 features that would enhance the overall success of the program.
 The more of these you can add to the top 3, the greater your ROI.
-List these in the order of importance or created a weighted scale that quantifies the response.
+List these in the order of importance or create a weighted scale that quantifies the response.
 After the top 10 go crazy and list everything you would like to get from all departments to see what you get in return.

 Phase Two – Writing the Vehicle Tracking RFP and Selection